 The SEC defines an accredited investor as someone who (a) has earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR (b) has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).
 Further details are available here.

 AVG funds offer you a smart, simple way to invest in venture capital.
 We provide investors with diversified portfolios of venture investments and routinely co-invest with top VCs to access deals not available to most individuals.
-We also keep our investment minimum to $50K to make our funds accessible to a wide set of accredited investors (with a few exceptions).
+We also keep our investment minimum to $50K (higher for a few select funds) to make our funds accessible to a wide set of accredited investors.

-We offer two flavors of funds: Diversified and Focused.
-Diversified Funds are a great way for new investors to receive a diverse portfolio of venture investments.
-Within our Diversified Funds, Alumni Funds are for alums of certain schools.
-For non-alumni, we have the Total Access Fund, which has a higher minimum and offers broad exposure to all of our deals.
+We offer different flavors of funds: Core, Diversified, and Index-like.
+Core Funds are a great way for new investors to receive a diverse portfolio of venture investments enabling alums of top entrepreneurial schools to invest in ventures connected to fellow alums.
 Our Focused Funds are open to all accredited investors and have a specific investment focus such as sector or stage.
 Investors in these funds also own a portfolio of deals.
+We also offer two index-like funds: AVG Select and Total Access.

 Prior to AVG, venture capital was not broadly available to individuals.
 VC funds are not brokerage firms, and direct investing in VC funds typically requires very large investment minimums (~$10M), with less diversification than what we offer.